Fylipp/ostd/README.md

 # ostd

 Simple [OpenSubtitles.org](https://www.opensubtitles.org) download CLI-tool and API.
-You will have to aquire a user-agent from [as described here](http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst).
+You will have to acquire a user-agent [as described here](http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst).
 The user-agent for test purposes is: `TemporaryUserAgent` (the API docs state this may change without notice, so keep that in mind).

 ## Installation